 Slewing Mobile Crane

-This unit specifies the skills and knowledge required to safely operate a slewing mobile crane with a capacity up to 60 tonnes, in accordance with all relevant legislative responsibilities.
+This unit specifies the skills and knowledge required to safely operate a slewing mobile crane with a Maximum Rated Capacity (MRC) up to 60 tonnes, in accordance with all relevant legislative responsibilities.
 Competence in this unit, does not in itself result in a High Risk Work Licence (HRWL) to operate this plant.

 Slewing mobile crane means a mobile crane incorporating a boom or jib that can be slewed, but does not include: